Court hears arguments for unsealing records in FBI raid of Trump's home | Law-Order

 Court hears arguments for unsealing records in FBI raid of Trump's home

-Sealed records containing evidence the U.S. Justice Department presented to secure court approval to search Donald Trump's Florida home were at the heart of a hearing on Thursday, where news organizations are trying to persuade a federal judge that the public deserves to see the details.
-The Justice Department has opposed the release of the affidavit containing the evidence, which gave investigators probable cause to believe crimes were committed at Trump's Palm Beach home.
+News outlets are trying to persuade a federal judge that the public deserves to see the evidence it used to secure court approval for the search at the former president's Mar-a-Lago resort.
+But the Justice Department has opposed the release of the affidavit containing the evidence, which gave investigators probable cause to believe crimes were committed at Trump's Palm Beach home.

+A court considered on Thursday whether to unseal records containing evidence presented by the U.S. Justice Department to justify its search of Donald Trump's Florida home last week, in a case pitting news organizations against judicial officials.
+News outlets are trying to persuade a federal judge that the public deserves to see the evidence it used to secure court approval for the search at the former president's Mar-a-Lago resort.

+But the Justice Department has opposed the release of the affidavit containing the evidence, which gave investigators probable cause to believe crimes were committed at Trump's Palm Beach home.
+Jay Bratt, the head of the department's counterintelligence and export control section, told the judge on Thursday that releasing the affidavit is not in the public interest because it could harm the ongoing probe.

 The Justice Department is investigating violations of three laws, including a provision in the Espionage Act that prohibits the possession of national defense information and another statute that makes it a crime to knowingly destroy, conceal or falsify records with the intent to obstruct an investigation.
 Attorneys for several media outlets including The New York Times, the publisher of the Wall Street Journal, ABC News and NBC News are asking U.S. Magistrate Judge Bruce Reinhart on Thursday to unseal the affidavit and other related materials filed with the court, saying the public's right to know and the historic significance of the search outweigh any arguments to keep the records sealed.

-"The affidavit of probable cause should be released to the public, with only those redactions that are necessary to protect a compelling interest articulated by the government," attorneys for the media companies wrote in a filing with the court.
+"The public could not have a more compelling interest in ensuring maximum transparency over this event," said Charles Tobin, one of the attorneys arguing for the media companies.
 Trump in statements on social media has called on the court to unseal the unredacted version of the affidavit "in the interest of transparency."

 But none of his attorneys have filed any motions asking the West Palm Beach federal court to do so.
 His attorney Christina Bobb, however, was present in the courtroom on Thursday to observe the proceedings.
 Trump says the search was politically motivated.
 He has also said, without providing evidence, that he had a standing order to declassify the documents in question.